Attractions

 Casa di Giulietta (Juliet's House)

-The Casa di Giulietta is a medieval townhouse that became famous as Juliet's residence from Shakespeare's Romeo and Juliet.
-In the courtyard stands a bronze statue of Juliet, and the house has the legendary balcony - the setting of the famous balcony scene.
+The Casa di Giulietta is a medieval townhouse that became famous as Juliet's home from Shakespeare's Romeo and Juliet.
+In the courtyard stands a bronze statue of Juliet, and the house features the legendary balcony - the setting of the famous balcony scene.
 Visitors can climb onto the balcony and feel the romantic atmosphere.
 With the Verona Card, the visit is free, but you must reserve a time slot online in advance.

 Museo di Castelvecchio